StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Changing deletion period**

 Let's say the deletion period has been activated for some time.
 Now that your company's policy changed, you need to set a new deletion period for your team.
-You can do this in your Business profile:
+From your Business profile:

 - Go to **Deletion period**